To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 A collection of the best cordless lawn mowers on a blue background

 The best cordless lawn mowers can take the hassle out of mowing.
-There’s no more running out of cable or worrying about chopping through the cord.
+While some of our favourite lawn mowers are corded and petrol options, a cordless mower means there’s no more running out of cable or worrying about chopping through the cord.
 As long as you have charge in the batteries, you’re good to go.

 But with different makes, styles and sizes, which cordless lawn mower should you go for?
 I’ve tested and reviewed 16 cordless lawn mowers in the last three years, using my front and back gardens as a testing ground.
 I’ve looked at small mowers designed for light work and easy storage along with heavy-duty cordless mowers that can cope with larger plots.
 I’ve narrowed my selection to list the eight best cordless lawnmowers I think you should buy.